 douglas mcgregor's motivational theory x theory y Douglas McGregor's XY Theory, managing an X Theory boss, and William Ouchi's Theory Z Douglas McGregor, an American social psychologist, proposed his famous X-Y theory in his 1960 book 'The Human Side Of Enterprise'.
 Theory x and theory y are still referred to commonly in the field of management and motivation, and whilst more recent studies have questioned the rigidity of the model, Mcgregor's X-Y Theory remains a valid basic principle from which to develop positive management style and techniques.
 McGregor's XY Theory remains central to organizational development, and to improving organizational culture.
 McGregor's X-Y theory is a salutary and simple reminder of the natural rules for managing people, which under the pressure of day-to-day business are all too easily forgotten.
+McGregor's ideas suggest that there are two fundamental approaches to managing people. theory x ('authoritarian management' style) The average person dislikes work and will avoid it he/she can. see also

-employee motivation, motivational and inspirational quotes for sales and business staff home » leadership/management » motivational theory employee motivation theory - team building activities, workshops, inspirational quotes, and the power of positive experience Alignment of aims, purpose and values between staff, teams and organization is the most fundamental aspect of motivation.
-The better the alignment and personal association with organizational aims, the better the platform for motivation.
-Where people find it difficult to align and associate with the organizational aims, then most motivational ideas and activities will have a reduced level of success. adams equity theory - workplace motivational theory - how individuals measure inputs and outcomes in relation to market norms and 'referents' home » leadership/management » adams' equity theory j stacey adams - equity theory on job motivation John Stacey Adams, a workplace and behavioural psychologist, put forward his Equity Theory on job motivation in 1963.
+adams equity theory - workplace motivational theory - how individuals measure inputs and outcomes in relation to market norms and 'referents' home » leadership/management » adams' equity theory j stacey adams - equity theory on job motivation John Stacey Adams, a workplace and behavioural psychologist, put forward his Equity Theory on job motivation in 1963.
 There are similarities with Charles Handy's extension and interpretation of previous simpler theories of Maslow, Herzberg and other pioneers of workplace psychology, in that the theory acknowledges that subtle and variable factors affect each individual's assessment and perception of their relationship with their work, and thereby their employer.
 However, awareness and cognizance of the wider situation - and crucially comparison - feature more strongly in Equity Theory than in many other earlier motivational models.
 When people feel fairly or advantageously treated they are more likely to be motivated; when they feel unfairly treated they are highly prone to feelings of disaffection and demotivation.
 Inputs are logically what we give or put into our work. click to enlarge

 Center for Positive Organizational Scholarship UK pupils 'among least likely to overcome tough start' By Sean Coughlan BBC News education correspondent The UK performs poorly in an international league table showing how many disadvantaged pupils succeed "against the odds" at school.
 The Organisation for Economic Co-operation and Development (OECD) has studied how pupils from poor backgrounds can succeed academically.
 It says that "self-confidence" is a key factor in whether such pupils succeed.
 The UK comes behind Mexico and Tunisia in the table - with the top places taken by Asian countries.
 Social mobility The study comes amid concerns in the UK about a lack of social mobility.
 The study from the international economic organisation looks at whether there is an inevitable link between disadvantaged backgrounds and a cycle of poor school results and limited job prospects.
 The OECD study says that this is not the case for many pupils from poor homes - with an international average of 31% secondary school pupils succeeding even though the "odds are stacked against them".
 'Inner drive'